DannieBGoode/criptomo/_posts/202001/en/2020-01-11-what-is-crypto.md

 ** With commissions: **
 - With a debit/credit card, the purchase of cryptocurrencies costs a 3.50% commission per transaction.

-{% include video.html provider="html5" id="https://crypto.com/images/apps/buy.mp4" attributes="autoplay muted playsinline loop" caption="Purchase of cryptocurrencies"%}
+{% include image_caption.html imageurl="/images/posts/201806/buy.webp" title="Crypto PAY" caption="Cryptocurrency purchase" popup=true %}

 The conversion rates applied to BTC purchases are quite tight to those offered by other platforms such as Bitstamp or Kraken, so they are a good alternative to the usual exchanges.